AhouLucas/linma2171-homeworks/HW 3/hw3.typ

 $

 and where I omitted the time parameter in $x$ and $lambda$ for a more pleasant reading experience from the grader point of view.\
-I will now compute all the necessary derivatives, starting with $H_1$:
+Let's now compute all the necessary derivatives, starting with $H_1$:

 - $(partial H_1)/(partial x)$:\